 Widening access entry:

-4 Highers at ABBB including Maths at A; or ABBC including Maths at A and one from Biology, Chemistry, Computing Science, Engineering Science or Physics plus English at National 5.
-Higher English preferred.
+4 Highers at ABBB including Maths at A plus English at National 5, or BBBB including Maths at B plus 70% in Strathclyde Summer School Mathematics plus English at National 5.

 For entry to year 2 you would require Advanced Higher Maths at A and Computing Science at B.